cobrbra/TrollTreasure/README.md

 This is Troll Treasure!

-Run troll treasure from python of from the command line.
+Run troll treasure from python or from the command line.

 ## Installation